PiSuMp/autoUC_MedSea/README.md

-# Repository for the publication 'Towards a Fully Automated Underwater Census for Fish Assemblages in the Mediterranean Sea'
+# 'Towards a Fully Automated Underwater Census for Fish Assemblages in the Mediterranean Sea'
+## Repository of the publication
 ## Demo
 ### Step by step - Transect by different Methods
 1. Clone the repository